drivendataorg/zamba/docs/docs/quickstart.md

                                   specifiied, will use all GPUs found on machine.
   --batch-size INTEGER            Batch size to use for training.
-  --save / --no-save              Whether to save out predictions to a csv
+  --save / --no-save              Whether to save out predictions.
+If you want
-                                  file.
-If you want to specify the location of the csv, use save_path instead.
+                                  to specify the output directory, use
-  --save-path PATH                Full path for prediction CSV file.
-Any
-                                  needed parent directories will be created.
+                                  save_dir instead.
+  --save-dir PATH                 An optional directory in which to save the
+                                  model predictions and configuration yaml.
+                                  Defaults to the current working directory if save is True.
   --dry-run / --no-dry-run        Runs one batch of inference to check for
                                   bugs.
   --config PATH                   Specify options using yaml configuration